MikeYan01/NBA-sim/README.md

     - Layup and dunk have higher percentage than normal shooting

-    - Teammates with high playmaking ability can increase percentage

     - Defense density can affect the percentage.
 Density could be loose, normal or intense

     - Offense player's offense consistency, and defense player's defense consistency